d-smith/go-training/golang-training.md

 data structure when mutiple slice headers are viewing it - all the views see the change.
 Unless... you add a third argument to set the capacity of the slice of slice, e.g. slice1[2:4:4]

+Maps

+* Map iteration order is random - not just undefined by purposely random.
+Use a slice if you need ordering.
+* Key - if you can't use it in a conditional expression (equals operator) you can't use it as a map key.
+You can use a struct as a key, as long as each field could be used as a key.
+* Make a map with... make.
+Need to make one or initialize one via a composite literal before you work with it (key : value).
+Again, think about zero value/non-zero value when deciding how to do the initialization.
+* Set - via map of string to empty struct map[string]struct{}.
+Empty struct is a zero allocation value. x := string{{}}

+Methods and Embedding

+* Methods are functions with receivers
+* Can have value receivers or pointer receivers - work with a copy of the value, or work with the shared value (and can thus alter the shared value) For pointer receivers we don't have to use the * operator.
+* Go adjusts calls as needed when caller uses pointer or a value based on the receiver type.
+* Can only declare methods for user types - structs, named types (not built in types).
+* Function type - reference type (header value - two parts - first part is pointer to the code, second part is any data needed to call it)
+* Methods are a compiler construct, we really just have functions.
+Receiver is really just the first parameter of the function.
+See http://play.golang.org/p/MNI1jR8Ets
+* Methods are just functions with the first parameter being the receiver.